symartinezbarahona/Higher-Education-Enrollment/README.md

 ## Higher Education Enrollments Ages 18-34 by County, 2016-2019
 ### Selvyn Yovany Martinez Barahona

-In this project, we'll explore county-level higher education enrollment rates (meaning whether respondents are enrolled in a undergraduate or graduate program) in the U.S from the American Community Survey.
-In particular, we're looking at changes in higher education enrollment rates between 2016 and 2019 for the young adult population ages 18-34.
+In this project, we explored county-level higher education enrollment rates (meaning whether respondents are enrolled in a undergraduate or graduate program) in the U.S from the American Community Survey.
+In particular, we looked at changes in higher education enrollment rates between 2016 and 2019 for the young adult population ages 18-34.

-You can access the full project with its visuals [here](https://rpubs.com/symartinezbarahona/higher_education_enrollment).
+You can access the full project with its visuals [here](https://rpubs.com/symartinezbarahona/higher-education-enrollment).

 Similar to other packages that access the Census and American Community Survey (ACS), you'll need to acquire an API key.
 Follow this [link](https://api.census.gov/data/key_signup.html) to get your Census API key.